-Figure 11.
-Status of mountain pine beetle attack at 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 13.
+Status of mountain pine beetle attack at 10 study sites in the Modified Harvest Zone in the Quesnel TSA, August 2006.

-Data collected on mountain pine beetle status represents the status of the sites in 2005 and may not necessarily represent the total extent of mountain pine beetle attack at the conclusion of the outbreak.
-Additional mountain pine beetle attack will likely occur since up to 50% of the stands still consist of live lodgepole pine trees.
+Data collected on mountain pine beetle status represents the status of the sites in 2006 and may not necessarily represent the total extent of mountain pine beetle attack at the conclusion of the outbreak.
+Additional mountain pine beetle attack may occur since up to 40% of the stands still consist of live lodgepole pine trees.
+The proportion of trees attacked by mountain pine beetles has increased slightly since 2005 for plots established in 2005.
 Mountain pine beetle status will continue to be monitored throughout the life of the study.